 - How you’ve benefitted from any other experience that you may have of working with children or young people – for example as a classroom assistant, or running a youth group or sports club.

 Provide plenty of evidence of your skills and qualities.
 Communication, motivation, organisation, creativity, responsibility and reliability are all important skills for teachers – so offer examples of times when you have successfully demonstrated your ability in these areas.

-Don’t copy from someone else’s statement or from statements posted on the internet – UCAS screens all submissions and will know if the work you’ve presented is not your own.
+Don’t copy from someone else’s statement or from statements posted on the internet – the DfE form screens all submissions and will know if the work you’ve presented is not your own.

 School and work experience

 You can add as many examples of school and work experience to the DfE form as you like.
 This can include work placements and observations, as well as any paid and unpaid work.
 When you add an example, you can provide an accompanying description of up to 500 characters, detailing what was involved.
 In this section you should also include any reasons for leaving jobs, as well as consequent gaps in employment.

 Make sure you take the time to give a clear outline of your experiences and when they happened.
 You can also highlight any skills from previous work that could be applicable to teaching, although if the character limit restricts you then you may choose to include this in the personal statement section.

 If you’re applying for the School Direct Training Programme (salaried) – which is mainly aimed at career changers with at least three years’ work experience – this part of the form can be important for demonstrating your eligibility.